shopware/frontends/apps/docs/src/getting-started/templates/demo-store-template.md

 ## Limitations

-The **Demo Store Template** suggests how to build a store UI with Shopware Composable Frontends.
+The **Demo Store Template** suggests how to build a store UI with Shopware Frontends.
 It does not make any assumptions about custom implementations and hence does not contain every feature of Shopware.

 Some important limitations are